 Its size and girth harkens back to the original Xbox, an imposing black plastic beast covered in black plastic ridges.
 Microsoft seems to be throwing back to that design, bringing back the all black and the ridge-covered aesthetic.

-Its massive size and black rectangular construction evoke a stereo tuner from the nineties.
+Its massive size and black rectangular construction evoke thoughts of an eighties VCR or a stereo tuner from the nineties.
 Its imposing bulk begs to be hidden away, with just its slot loading disc drive exposed, little white Xbox logo glowing in lonely TV cabinet darkness.